Christopher Columbus (Vittori): Historical context

-Leading up to 1920, celebrated at the 500th anniversary of Columbus' arrival in the Americas, the Knights of Columbus celebrated Italian racial pride by encouraging local groups to take up collections to erect statues of Christopher Columbus.

 Historical information

 Christopher Columbus was created by Enrico (Harry) Vittori, an Italian artist who lived in Indianapolis.
 Vittori attended the Florence Academy of Art in Florence, Italy, and traveled to Indianapolis in 1919 to work for an airplane company.
 The sculpture was presented to the state of Indiana in 1920 by members of Indiana's Italian community.
 It is the only monument at the Indiana Statehouse donated by immigrants, and it was intended by the Italians to be a tribute to America.
 The monument stood unchanged for 35 years.
 In 1955 the Knights of Columbus funded the cleaning of the bronze bust and the addition of new bronze lettering on the back of the pedestal.
 The sculpture was modified again in 1992 during the Columbus Quincentenary, which celebrated the 500th anniversary of Columbus's voyage to America.
 The Knights of Columbus installed a plaque bearing another statement about Christopher Columbus.
 This one contains the line, "May the genius abiding in the Italian Race encourage tolerance and acceptance of all cultures as America's ultimate contribution to humanity."